Hacking on cloud-init¶

 Create a new remote pointing to your personal GitHub repository.

-git clone git://github.com/canonical/cloud-init cd cloud-init git remote add GH_USER email@example.com:GH_USER/cloud-init.git git push GH_USER master
+git clone git://github.com/canonical/cloud-init cd cloud-init git remote add GH_USER email@example.com:GH_USER/cloud-init.git git push GH_USER main

 Do these things for each feature or bug¶

 Create a new topic branch for your work:

 Make and commit your changes (note, you can make multiple commits, fixes, more commits.):

 Run unit tests and lint/formatting checks with tox: